directus/directus/.changeset/chilled-humans-report.md

 '@directus/app': minor
 ---

-Allow theme override permissions to be set on a per role basis.
+Enabled theme override permissions to be set on a per role basis